Ria424/developers-animatesdk-docs/Document_object/Document80.md

 #### Description

-Method; returns a string containing the XML metadata associated with the document, or an empty string if there is no metadata.
+Method; Returns a string containing the XML metadata associated with the document, or an empty string if there is no metadata.

 #### Example